Reviews Archive

 Stand out Version - Mega Drive

-Snow Bros has you covering your enemies with snow and then rolling them down the stage killing everything in their path, the game is great fun and has a very quick pace with strategic overtones.
-Its quite rare but well worth picking up as it definately has to stand as one of the greatest examples of it's genre.
+Snow Bros has you covering your enemies with snow and then rolling them down the stage killing everything in their path.
+The game is great fun and has a very quick pace with strategic overtones.
+Its quite rare but well worth picking up for genre fans who can afford it as it definitely has to stand as one of the defining examples of it's genre.

 2 Players